 With years of experience designing and building coastal gardens Think Outside Gardens can provide considered solutions to the challenging Australian coastal conditions.
-Discover the coastal projects that Think Outside Gardens have delivered in Sydney.
+Discover the coastal projects that Think Outside Gardens have delivered in Sydney’s coastal areas.
 We hope this will give you some inspirational ideas on how to build your new coastal garden or read on for an insight into our coastal garden design process.

 The Australian Coastline is a uniquely harsh and yet strikingly beautiful piece of our landscape.
-Not to be confused with a tropical garden, Australian Coastal Gardens aren’t lush, and overgrown, they’re subtle and strong-willed and typically Australian in nature.
-Coastal Gardens in Australia need to be designed to survive the salty air and dry resilient environment.
+Australian Coastal Gardens are typically resilient to the salty air and dry environment.
 Australian native coastal plants have adapted to survive the harsh Australian conditions and are the key ingredient to your beach inspired Garden.
 To get a good idea of what plants are indigenous to your area, try contacting your local council for a list of plants are that are found in your local coastal zones.

 By bringing all of these elements into your coastal garden design you’ll be left with a beautiful coastal space that uses those harsh elements to accentuate the natural raw beauty of the Australian Coastline.
-Don’t forget to use suitable native plants and hardy materials that reinforce the style and will survive in the salty air.
-This will allow you to spend many years to come relaxing in your very own coastal retreat, and less time maintaining the look.
-If you stick to these kinds of materials, well designed coastal gardens will age and weather naturally over the years, adding to the gardens overall ambience and style.
+Suitable native plants and hardy materials that reinforce the style and will survive in the salty air.
+This will allow you to spend many years to come relaxing in your very own coastal retreat.

 Picking the right building material for coastal design is also key to ensure you’re fitting the look but also using materials that can withstand harsh Australian conditions.
 The building materials you choose are likely to deteriorate three times faster in the salty air, so choose hardwoods like spotted gum or blackbutt for their fire & moisture resistance, galvanised or stainless steel fittings and UV resistant paints and fabrics to prevent fading.
 If you’re planning to use paving in the outdoor areas, sticking to pale colours helps to reflect the heat making them more comfortable to spend time on during those hot summer months.